iampeterbanjo/iampeterbanjo.com/README.md

 ### 1. Structure folders by components

 Organising the project by components, and by extension features, makes the folder hierarchy helpful in searching, reading and editing code.
-[See][breakintcomponents]
+[Learn more][breakintcomponents]

 ### 2. Folders are plugins